naganandy/graph-based-deep-learning-literature/conference-publications/folders/mcne_kdd19/README.md

                Dongfang Du and
                Han Wu and
                Wen Su},
-  title     = {Stability and Generalization of Graph Convolutional Neural Networks}, booktitle = {Proceedings of the 25th {ACM} {SIGKDD} International Conference on Knowledge Discovery {\&} Data Mining (KDD)}, year      = {2019}
+  title     = {MCNE: An End-to-End Framework for Learning Multiple Conditional Network Representations of Social Network}, booktitle = {Proceedings of the 25th {ACM} {SIGKDD} International Conference on Knowledge Discovery {\&} Data Mining (KDD)}, year      = {2019}
 }